brave/browser-laptop/docs/tests.md

     npm run unittest

-If you only need to run the Spectron tests (used for UI testing), you can run:

-    npm run uitest

 ## Running a subset of tests

 You can run a subset of tests which match a `description` or `it` with:

     npm run test -- --grep="expression"

 Where `expression` could be for example `^tabs` to match all tests which start with the word tabs.
-This works for all testing modes (test, unittest, uitest).
+This works for all testing modes (test, unittest).

 ## Best practices for writing tests